A Better Alternative to SPSS

 Multiple data sets

 In SPSS, while you can analyze multiple data sets in a single session, you are essentially doing each in parallel.
 In Displayr, you can create a single document, which combines analyses from the different data sets.
-And, you can create analyses that use data from multiple data sets, setting relationships between the files (do do this, click on a data set in the Data tree, and press Edit relationship).
+And, you can create analyses that use data from multiple data sets, setting relationships between the files (do do this, click on a data set in the Data Sets tree, and press Edit relationship).

 For a more general overview of Displayr's benefits (and for more reasons that it is a great alternative to SPSS) see Introducing Displayr: the data science and reporting app for everyone.